nesrak1/nesrak1.github.io/_posts/2023-07-05-pwnykey-hard-mode.md

 Talk about a difficulty curve from stages 1 and 2 to 3, LOL.

 Also, [here's the updated handout](/uploads/2023/07/06/pwnykey_new.tar.gz).
-I didn't post the updated one up front to not reveal there were too versions.
+I didn't post the updated one up front to not reveal there were two versions.